-1) Overview: Let us consider a cooperation scenario involving K sources and a single destination D, where these K sources form a cluster for cooperatively transmitting their information to the destination.
-All K sources in the cluster are assumed to have the same distance from the destination and they are allocated close to each other within the cluster.
-Since a node is unable to simultaneously transmit and receive, we assume Time Division Duplexing (TDD) in our paper.
-We assume furthermore that both the K sources and the destination employ a single antenna and all transmissions are perfectly synchronised.
+1) Overview: Consider a cooperation scenario involving K sources and a single destination D, where these K sources form a cluster for cooperatively transmitting their information to the destination.
+Our MSC regime is constituted by two cooperative phases using Time Division Duplexing.
+We assume furthermore that both the K sources and the destination employ a single antenna and all transmissions are synchronised.

-In the first transmission phase, each of the K sources sends its information within the K orthogonal channels constituted by K non-overlapping time slots to the destination as well as to the rest of the sources that are listening as seen in Fig 1.
-After the first information exchange phase, all of the K sources have access to all the information within the cluster.
-In the second transmission phase, $1 < N \leq K$ sources form a relay cluster, where each of the N relays exploits all the information available in the cluster distributively and transmits the appropriately processed information of the K sources to the destination simultaneously with the transmissions of all the (N - 1) other relays for the sake of achieving a high cooperation efficiency, as seen in the multiple access channel model of Fig 1.
-Finally, the information received during the two phases is jointly processed at the destination before making a hard decision.
+In the first transmission phase, each of the K sources sends its information within the K orthogonal channels constituted by K non-overlapping time slots to the destination as well as to the rest of the sources that are listening, as seen in Fig 1.
+In the second transmission phase, $N \in (1, K]$ sources form a relay cluster, where each of the N relays exploits all the information available in the cluster distributively and transmits the appropriately processed information of the K sources to the destination simultaneously with the transmissions of all other relays in a non-orthogonal manner for the sake of achieving a high cooperation efficiency, as seen in the multiple access channel model of Fig 1.
+Finally, the information received during the two phases is jointly processed at the destination.